ubikoo/nonlinear-dynamics/README.md

 ## Nonlinear Dynamics: Mathematical and Computational Approaches

 Collection of algorithms and computational experiments in nonlinear dynamics and chaos.
-It has been developed as part of [MOOC](https://www.complexityexplorer.org/courses/136-nonlinear-dynamics-mathematical-and-computational-approaches) __Nonlinear Dynamics: Mathematical and Computational Approaches (2021)__, led by Liz Bradley.
+It has been developed as part of [MOOC](https://www.complexityexplorer.org/courses/136-nonlinear-dynamics-mathematical-and-computational-approaches) **Nonlinear Dynamics: Mathematical and Computational Approaches (2021)**, led by Liz Bradley.

-For more details, see
+For more details, see:

- - __Chaos: An Introduction to Dynamical Systems__ by _Kathleen T. Alligood, Tim D. Sauer, and James A. Yorke_
+ - **Chaos: An Introduction to Dynamical Systems** by *Kathleen T. Alligood, Tim D. Sauer, and James A. Yorke*

-- __Nonlinear dynamics and Chaos__, by _Steven Strogatz_
+- **Nonlinear dynamics and Chaos**, by *Steven Strogatz*

-- __Time Reversibility, Computer Simulation, Algorithms__, by _William G. Hoover and Carol G. Hoover_
+- **Time Reversibility, Computer Simulation, Algorithms**, by *William G. Hoover and Carol G. Hoover*

+### Lorenz Attractor

 ## License